 At a local restaurant in the historic Weindorf (Wine Village) of Koblenz, enjoy a plated meal featuring local specialties, plus a soft drink, mineral water, beer, or wine.

 Orientation: The Group Leader, barge captain and crew will greet everyone and lead introductions.
 We will review the up-to-date program schedule, discuss roles and responsibilities, logistics, safety guidelines, emergency procedures, and answer questions.
 Periods in the daily schedule designated as "Free time" and "At leisure" offer opportunities to do what you like and make your experience even more meaningful and memorable according to your personal preferences.
 The Group Leader will be happy to offer suggestions.
 Program activities, schedules, personnel, and indicated distances or times may change due to local circumstances/conditions.
+All routes, field trips, and excursions are subject to change as weather and canal/river conditions may affect the itinerary.
+Canal/river conditions could affect the progress of the barge, making it run late and sometimes miss ports because it is not safe to dock.
+Because of this, the cruise itinerary should always be regarded as provisional.
+The operators reserve the right to change the content of field trips and excursions without prior notice.
 In the event of changes, we will alert you as quickly as possible.
 Thank you for your understanding.
 All barging during this program takes place during the day with the barge moored at port during the night.
 The remainder of the afternoon is free for you to settle into your cabin and relax or explore independently.

 Aboard the barge, enjoy a three-course set menu featuring tasty local cuisine with coffee, tea or water.
 Other beverages are available for purchase that can be charged to your tab and settled prior to departure with cash (in Euros only) or credit card (Visa or MasterCard) on the last night on board.
 Dinners aboard the barge will fit this description.